-- First Contact Resolution (FCR) – Help desk management will see a significant increase inresolving issues on first contact.
-Help desk agents know they own the ticket and they have a vested interest to ensure it is resolved correctly.
+- First Contact Resolution (FCR) – Help desk management will see a significant increase in resolving issues on first contact.
+Help desk agents know they own the ticket and have a vested interest to ensure it is resolved correctly.

-- Employee Engagement – The help desk agent engagement will improve with the agent having a since of ownership and empowerment of the ticket and process.
+- Employee Engagement – The help desk agent engagement will improve with the agent having a sense of ownership and empowerment of the ticket and process.

-- Performance management – The quality of the work per help desk agent will also improve with the ability of management to manage performance of the agent.
-This is done by keeping track of FCR, escalation duration and documented customer contacts.
+- Performance management – The quality of the work per help desk agent will also improve with the ability of management to manage the performance of the agent.
+This is done by keeping track of FCR, escalation duration, and documented customer contacts.